ImperialCollegeLondon/GUIs-for-RS/README.md

 **Lesson materials**: Not available, yet.

 So far, we have been discussing general GUI theory, broadly applicable to any programming language and GUI toolkit.
-The fact is that the choice of language - and once this is chosen, the specific GUI toolkit to use - will have an strong impact on the implementation of the architectural patterns and the flexibility in the UI/UX design.
+The fact is that the choice of language - and once this is chosen, the specific GUI toolkit to use - will have a strong impact on the implementation of the architectural patterns and the flexibility in the UI/UX design.
 It might even condition altogether what you can and cannot do!
 In this lecture we will give and overview of some common GUI toolkits for Python, suitable for desktop, mobile and web applications, discussing their pros and cons.

 **Note**: Despite the examples being focussed on Python, many of these GUI toolkits are available with similar API and functionality in other programming languages.
 As a result, non-Python users will still benefit from the contents of this lecture.
 </p>